-Reimbursement requests will be processed when the Vice President’s Office has received a deliverable submission form that includes all of the following:
+EL funding disbursement requests will be processed when the Vice President’s Office has received a deliverable submission form that includes all of the following steps:

-- Photo of student or group/class in the field with caption: Ideal images should be good quality and high-resolution.
-Candid images of students working or well-composed group images are preferred.
+- Ideal images should be good quality and high-resolution.
+Candid images of students working or a creative (even interpretive) image depicting some aspect of your experience preferred.

 The Vice President’s Office reserves the right to request additional documentation regarding attendance and/or participation including, but not limited to registration forms and proof of participation.

-Questions on IPL funding can be directed to Barbara Burke.
+Questions on EL funding can be directed to Barbara Burke.